The Provision of the Cross (Colossians 2:13-15)

 Let me give you a picture of this.
 Jesus once talked about his battle against Satan.
 He said, "When a strong man, fully armed, guards his own house, his possessions are safe.
 But when someone stronger attacks and overpowers him, he takes away the armor in which the man trusted and divides up his plunder" (Luke 11:21-22).

 At the cross, all the forces of evil came against Jesus and God, and for a moment it looked like they had won.
-But we know what really happen.
+But we know what really happened.
 The death of Jesus, which looked like a triumph of evil, was actually the victory of God over evil.
 The strong man, Satan, has been disarmed, and it's time for plunder.
 Jesus won a victory over evil through the cross.

 That's why Paul wrote, "And having disarmed the powers and authorities, he made a public spectacle of them, triumphing over them by the cross."